- Level 3

 What happens at a first aid requalification training?

-A First Aid at Work (FAW) requalification course is a two-day training you take before the 28 days expiry of your certificate.
+A First Aid at Work (FAW) requalification training course is a two-day training you take before the 28 days expiry of your certificate.
 The training helps refresh and update the skills of certified first aiders whose qualifications are almost expired.

 The course covers the same content as the original three-day FAW course but in a shorter format.